makwaijun/personalwebpagev2/content/blog/Post29.md

 Of course to widen the reach of education and influence, there are multiple demonstrations and displays of sustainable actions through social media channels.
 Such extreme passion cannot be contained within one person alone and must be shared with the world.

-[Personal / emotive view - don't channel your dissatisfaction at your white collar job through a movement like this - blame and angst at the system we live in will not make your life any better]

 ### Stage 5: The informed

-#### The predominant narrative: The world is in danger, needs saving, and *I* can do something about it, but NOTHING IS HAPPENING and there are reasons why this is so.
+#### The predominant narrative: The world is in danger, needs saving, *I* can do something about it, but NOTHING IS HAPPENING and there are reasons why this is so.

-[Disclaimer - this is where my technocentrism and utilitarian instincts kick in.]
+[Disclaimer - this is where my technocentrism and utilitarian inclinations kick in.]

-There are several elements of critical thinking that I observe in people who are past the stint of mindless media consumption and tree-hugging circle jerking:
+There are several elements of critical thinking that I observe in people who are past the stage of media consumption and tree-hugging circle jerking:

 **First is an understanding of the benefits and challenges** of each contentious issue in the sustainability discourse.
 For example, the benefits and challenges of petrochemicals, nuclear energy or recycling to name a couple.
 You can easily write a full essay on each of these with a few hours of research.